TLara1/TLara1.github.io/_projects/23_project.md

 ---
 layout: page
-title: QED Renormalization, loop integrals
+title: On the Yang-Mills Lagrangian
 description:
 img:
 importance: 3